Adam Stachowiak

-Adam Mieczysław Stachowiak (born 18 December 1986) is a Polish professional footballer who plays as a goalkeeper.
+Adam Mieczysław Stachowiak (born 18 December 1986) is a Polish professional footballer who plays as a goalkeeper for III liga club Stilon Gorzów Wielkopolski.

 Club career

 A product of the local youth setups of Olimpia Poznań, he started his senior career with Unia Swarzędz in 2005, before making his professional debut on the other side of the country with the then second tier Jagiellonia Białystok.
 He then moved onto Odra Wodzisław, establishing himself as an Ekstraklasa player in his four years there.

 He then had a short spell with Górnik Zabrze, who in August 2011, loaned him to Anorthosis Famagusta on a one-year deal.

 Stachowiak signed a contract with the Bulgaria club Botev Plovdiv on 15 January 2013.
 He made his debut in A grupa on 1 March 2013 when his side beat Slavia Sofia 2–0.
 Stachowiak participated in all of Botev's games in Europa League during the 2013–14 and 2014–15 seasons.
 Stachowiak did not miss a single minute of the 2013–14 league campaign and subsequently was selected by fans as the player of the season.

 Botev suffered a financial crisis at the start of the 2014–15 season.
 There were speculations that Stachowiak would leave the club, but he decided to remain at least until the next transfer window.
 He played in all four games in the Europa League and in the Bulgarian Supercup final, but remained on the bench at the beginning of the league campaign.
 He was again included in the starting lineup on 24 August 2014 during a 2–0 league win over Slavia Sofia.
 His steady performance in this game reestablished him as a first choice goalkeeper.
 On 27 September, he kept a clean sheet in the derby game with Lokomotiv Plovdiv, won by Botev 2–0.